syncfusion-content/asp.netwebforms-docs/aspnet/RangeNavigator/Tooltip.md

 ## Customization

-RangeNavigator provides support for you to customize the text display in the tooltip and background using TooltipSettings property.
+RangeNavigator provides support for you to customize the text display in the tooltip and background using `TooltipSettings` property.
 You can change font family, font color, font style, font weight.
 By default “Segoe UI” font family is set to tooltip text.

+* Tooltip visibility can be enabled or disabled using `Visible` property.
+* You can change background color of tooltip using `BackgroundColor` property.
+* You can customize the `Color`, `Family`, `FontStyle`, `Opacity`, `Size` and `Weight` of tooltip text in `Font` property.

 {% highlight html %}

 <ej:RangeNavigator ID="RangeNavigator1" runat="server" Locale="fr-FR">

 <TooltipSettings Visible="True" BackgroundColor="black" TooltipDisplayMode="onDemand">